Strip Love Tour

 The Strip Love Tour (stylized as $trip Love Tour) was the third concert tour by Colombian singer Karol G, in support of her third studio album, KG0516 (2021).
 It started on September 6, 2022, in Rosemont, Illinois, and concluded on November 2, 2022 in Boston, United States.
-Sponsored by AEG Live, the tour visited indoor arenas across the United States.
+Sponsored by AEG Live, the tour visited indoor arenas across the United States and Canada.

 Set list

 This set list is representative of the show on September 20, 2022, in Charlotte.
 It is not representative of all the concerts of the tour.